Amber Cove and Taino Bay Puerto Plata City Tour for Group

 Must-Try Local Dishes

-A traditional meal consisting of rice, stewed meat (usually chicken or beef), and red beans.
+A traditional Dominican dish consisting of rice, beans, meat (usually chicken or beef), and salad.

 Mangú

-Mashed plantains often served with eggs, cheese, and fried cheese (salami).
+A mashed plantain dish often served with eggs, cheese, and fried cheese.

 Sancocho

-A hearty stew made with meat (chicken, beef, or goat) and root vegetables.
+A hearty stew made with meat, vegetables, and root vegetables.

 Popular Activities